-On January 15th, 1919, in what was probably the most bizarre disaster in United States’ history, a storage tank burst on Boston’s waterfront releasing two million gallons of molasses in a 15 ft-high, 160 ft-wide wave that raced through the city’s north end at 35mph destroying everything it touched.
+On January 15th, 1919, in what was probably the most bizarre disaster in United States’ history, a storage tank burst on Boston’s waterfront releasing two million gallons of molasses in a 15 ft-high, 160 ft-wide waves that raced through the city’s north end at 35mph destroying everything it touched.

-Rivets popping from the tank scourged the neighbourhood like machine gun bullets, and a small boat was found slammed through a wooden fence like an artillery shell.
+Rivets popping from the tank scourged the neighborhood like machine gun bullets, and a small boat was found slammed through a wooden fence like an artillery shell.
 By the time it passed, the wave had killed 21 people, injured 150, and caused damage worth $100 million in today’s money.
 All caused by molasses.

-At the time, molasses was a standard sweetener in the United States, used in cooking and in fermentation to make ethanol, which in turn could be made into a liquor used as an ingrethent in munitions manufacture, an aspect of the business that had been booming during the First World War.
+At the time, molasses was a standard sweetener in the United States, used in cooking and in fermentation to make ethanol, which in turn could be made into a liquor used as an ingredient in munitions manufacture, an aspect of the business that had been booming during the First World War.

 Those already on duty were soon covered from head to foot with brown syrup and blood,’ the Boston Post reported.
 ‘The whole hospital reeked of molasses.
 It was on the floors, on the walls, the nurses were covered with it, even in their hair.’
 At the destroyed city stables, police shot injured horses trapped in the molasses.

-The clean-up eventually took some 87,000 man hours.
+The clean-up eventually took some 87,000 man-hours.
 Fire department pumps groaned as they removed thousands of gallons of molasses from cellars.
 Workers used chisels, brooms and saws to break up the hardening gunk.
-The harbour water, used to flush the streets clean, was brown until the summer.
+The harbor water, used to flush the streets clean, was brown until the summer.

 In February, a month after the disaster, the Chief Judge of Boston Municipal Court, Wilfred Bolster, made public the results of his investigation into the tragedy and blamed the tank itself, saying evidence indicated it was ‘wholly insufficient in point of structural strength to handle its load’.
 He also held USIA to be guilty of manslaughter.